 Note that in this article, I am using Windows PowerShell 5.1.
 Your mileage may vary if you're using an older version.

 As with all PowerShell modules, importing the module is straight forward.
 However, the module is not located in a known Windows PowerShell modules folder.
-The installation of AD Connect installs the PowerShell module in the C:\Program Files\Microsoft Azure AD Connect Sync\Bin folder.
+The installation installs the PowerShell module in the C:\Program Files\Microsoft Azure AD Connect Sync\Bin folder.

 To import the module, open a PowerShell console and enter the following:

 PS51> Import-Module –Name "C:\Program Files\Microsoft Azure AD Sync\Bin\ADSync" -Verbose

 To verify that the module has imported, use